 Best for: Budget-friendly finished basements, playrooms, or home offices

-Modern waterproof laminate flooring is still the best choice for concrete.
+Laminate has improved a lot over the years, especially the waterproof and water-resistant varieties.
+Modern waterproof laminate flooring is the best choice for concrete.
 It's cost-effective and resists moisture better, making it an affordable way to achieve a wood or stone look.

 5. Rubber Flooring